 Respiratory diseases are among the most common problems seen in all species of pet birds.
-Because they can have a variety of causes, early diagnosis by your veterinarian and proper treatment is necessary to prevent severe illness.
+Because these problems can have a variety of causes, early diagnosis and proper treatment is necessary to prevent a severe, potentially life-threatening illness.

 What are some of the causes of respiratory disease in pet birds?

 Respiratory problems can have many causes.
-Feeding an all-seed diet is a common problem among many birds with respiratory problems.
-Seeds contain very little vitamin A, which is needed for the normal development of epithelium (skin cells), which lines the respiratory tract.
+Feeding an all-seed diet is a common underlying problem among many birds.
+Most types of seeds contained in bird diets have deficient levels of vitamin A, which is necessary for the normal development of epithelium (skin cells), which line the respiratory tract.
 Vitamin A deficiency results in abnormal epithelium, which is easily invaded by microorganisms, such as bacteria.
-However, parasites, tumors, fungi (e.g., Aspergillus), viruses, Mycoplasma (a unique kind of bacteria), and especially the Chlamydophila bacteria (which causes parrot fever or chlamydiosis in birds), can cause respiratory infections in birds, as well.
+However, parasites, fungi (Aspergillus), viruses, Mycoplasma (a unique kind of bacteria), and Chlamydia (the bacterial organism that causes parrot fever or chlamydiosis in birds), may all cause respiratory infections in birds, as well.

-"Nonstick cookware and Teflon-coated appliances, such as stoves and toaster ovens, should never be used around birds."
+such as stoves and toaster ovens should never be used around birds."

-Are certain causes more common in particular species?
+Are some causes more common in certain species?

-Yes, and this is one of the many reasons that it is important to go to a veterinarian knowledgeable in pet bird medicine.
-For example, budgerigars (budgies) and cockatiels are often infected with Mycoplasma or Chlamydophila and may or may not show signs of infection, but they can spread these diseases to other birds.
+Yes, and this is one of the many reasons why it is important to go to a veterinarian knowledgeable in pet bird medicine.
+For example, budgerigars (budgies) and cockatiels infected with Mycoplasma or Chlamydia organisms may or may not show signs of infection, but they can spread these diseases to other birds.

-Is it true that drafts can cause my bird to catch a cold?
+Is it true that air drafts can cause my bird to catch a cold?

-What are some of the signs of respiratory disease in birds?
+What are some signs of respiratory disease in birds?

-Birds can show a variety of clinical signs, depending on where in their respiratory tracts the infection lies.
+Birds can show a variety of clinical signs, depending on where in their respiratory tract the infection lies.
 A bird’s respiratory tract is roughly divided into the upper airways (nasal passages, sinuses, and trachea) and lower respiratory tract (lungs and air sacs – translucent membranes within the bird’s chest, abdomen, and inside some of their bones).
 Birds with infections of the trachea may show nothing more than a voice change.
+Restriction of airflow in the trachea with pus, mucus, or foreign material can cause open-mouth breathing.
 Birds with infections in the lungs or air sacs may have difficulty breathing.

-Some birds with respiratory disease will have watery eyes; still others will sneeze, wheeze, cough, and have nasal discharge.
+Some birds with respiratory disease will have watery eyes, still others will sneeze, wheeze, cough, and have nasal discharge.
 Mildly affected birds may not show clear respiratory signs but will just appear ruffled, fail to perch, and keep their eyes closed.
-A bird with increased respiratory effort generally shows an up and down bob of its tail with each breath.
-A bird showing any of these signs should be seen by a veterinarian as soon as possible.
+A bird with increased respiratory effort generally shows an up-and-down bob of its tail with each breath.
+A bird showing any of these signs should be seen by a veterinarian immediately.

 With all the various causes of respiratory disease, how will my veterinarian accurately diagnose my bird's problem?

-The history you provide your veterinarian (the signs your bird is showing, their duration, and your bird’s overall behavior) is very important, as is a thorough physical examination.
-In addition, your veterinarian has many laboratory tests at his or her disposal.
-Typically, as long as a bird is not having too much difficulty breathing, your veterinarian will likely want to take a blood sample to check your bird’s red and white blood cell counts and organ function.
+A thorough physical examination is very important, as is the history you provide your veterinarian (the signs your bird is showing, their duration, and your bird’s overall behavior).
+Depending on the physical exam findings, your bird’s veterinarian may place your pet in an oxygen cage to stabilize them before proceeding with the examination.
+Blood tests and/or radiographs may be recommended to accurately diagnose the cause of the respiratory disease.
+Typically, if a bird is not having difficulty breathing, your veterinarian will want to take a blood sample to check your bird’s red and white blood cell counts and organ function.

-For bird’s showing upper respiratory signs, such as sneezing or discharge from the eyes or nose, your vet may want to obtain a sample from a sinus aspirate (in which a small needle is inserted into the sinus to obtain a sample) or a nasal flush (in which fluid is flushed through the nostrils to obtain a sample of material in the nasal passages).
-Sometimes your veterinarian may choose to culture the bird's respiratory discharge, or the sinus aspirate or nasal flush samples collected to look for specific bacteria and fungus.
+For birds showing upper respiratory signs, such as sneezing or discharge from the eyes or nose, your vet may want to perform a sinus aspirate (in which a small needle is inserted into the sinus to obtain a sample) or a nasal flush (in which fluid is flushed through the nostrils to obtain a sample of material in the nasal passages).
+Your veterinarian may choose to culture the bird's respiratory discharge, sinus aspirate, or nasal flush samples to look for specific bacteria and fungus.

-If your bird is showing signs of lower respiratory tract infections, such as coughing or difficulty breathing, your veterinarian also may want to obtain a radiograph (X-ray) of the bird's lungs and air sacs.
-In addition to general bloodwork, your veterinarian may suggest running tests specific for particular causes of respiratory tract infections, such as chlamydiosis or aspergillosis.
+If your bird shows signs of lower respiratory tract infections, such as coughing or difficulty breathing, your veterinarian may recommend an X-ray of the bird's lungs and air sacs.
+In addition to general bloodwork, your veterinarian may suggest running tests to identify specific infectious disease causes of respiratory tract infections, such as chlamydiosis or aspergillosis.

 Is it possible for me to treat my bird at home with medication sold at the pet store?

-"To avoid delaying proper diagnosis and treatment of your bird, schedule an appointment with your veterinarian at the first signs of respiratory problems."
+"Don’t delay proper diagnosis and treatment of your bird; schedule an appointment with your veterinarian at the first signs of respiratory problems."

-Remember, antibiotics only treat bacteria, and if the cause of the respiratory infection is not bacterial, no antibiotic will be effective.
-To avoid delaying proper diagnosis and treatment of your bird, schedule an appointment with your veterinarian at the first signs of respiratory problems.
+Remember, antibiotics only treat bacteria, and if the cause of the respiratory infection is not bacterial, antibiotics will not be effective.
+Don’t delay proper diagnosis and treatment of your bird; schedule an appointment with your veterinarian at the first signs of respiratory problems.